Matt Sweeney & Bonnie 'Prince' Billy announce new Superwolves album | UNCUT

 Superwolves is out digitally via Domino on April 30, with a vinyl release to follow on June 18.
 Watch a video for new single “Hall Of Death” below.

-Will Oldham (aka Bonnie ‘Prince’ Billy) wrote “Hall Of Death” with Tuareg guitarist and producer Ahmoudou Madassane.
+Matt Sweeney and Will Oldham (aka Bonnie ‘Prince’ Billy) wrote “Hall Of Death” with Tuareg guitarist and producer Ahmoudou Madassane.
 The song features Madassane on rhythm electric guitar, Mdou Moctar on lead guitar, Mike Coltun on electric bass and Souleyman Ibrahim on drums.
 The video was directed by Sai Selvarajan and Jeff Bednarz.

 “I love the challenge to write melodies for Will to sing,” says Matt Sweeney.
 “Struggle with that challenge too.
 Knowing that Will’s voice will elevate the melody makes me reach higher and dig deeper for the tune.
 Makes me want to match it with a guitar part that holds his voice like a chalice holds wine (or blood, or whatever is needed to live the best life).
 I also love singing harmonies and responses to this voice of his.”